sodabubblewine/sodabubblewine.github.io/README.md

 Atomic items and empty items have a long and sordid history.
 Atoms are not supposed to have parts, and yet we are often forced to say that they do.
-Empty items always end up behaving like atoms in many respects-- e.g. they are empty and presumably "don't have parts"-- but they almost always tend to be unique where as there tend to be many many atoms in any given theory.
+Empty items always end up behaving like atoms in many respects--- e.g. they are empty and presumably "don't have parts"--- but they almost always tend to be unique where as there tend to be many many atoms in any given theory.

 The only place I have found clarity on these boundary problems is, you guessed it, logic.
 In a theory of ordered pairs, it is enough to provide for the existence of an ordered pair that neither has a left part nor has a right part.